The Acrobatics of BQP: Consequences of the Raz-Tal Theorem

+With \Cref{cor:recursive_np_ac0_M} in hand, the remainder of the proof closely follows the proof of \Cref{thm:bqp=pp_ph_infinite}.
+Statement (a) essentially follows from the work of \cite{Has87}.
+In more detail, consider the circuit produced by \Cref{cor:recursive_np_ac0_M} that computes $M\left(0^{n_i}\right)$.
 The key observation is that the only portion of the input to this circuit that can depend on whether $0^{n_i}$ is in $L^\mathcal{O}$ is the input to the size-$2^{n_i}$ parity function that is encoded in $A$.
 All other portions of the input are sampled independently from this region under $D_i$: \begin{enumerate} \item The rest of $A$ is sampled uniformly at random, \item $B_1,\ldots,B_{n_i}$ and $C_1,\ldots,C_{n_i}$ are drawn from a distribution that cannot depend on any queries to $A$ on inputs of length $\lfloor \sqrt{n_i} \rfloor$ or greater (so in particular, they cannot depend on $A_{n_i}$), and \item $B_{n_i+1}, B_{n_i + 2},\ldots$ are sampled uniformly at random. \end{enumerate} Hence, $M$ is forced to evaluate the size-$2^{n_i}$ parity function using only auxiliary and uncorrelated random bits.
 By \Cref{thm:hastad_parity_ac0_average}, $M$ can do this with probability greater than 0.6 for at most finitely many $i$.
 This even holds conditioned on $M^\mathcal{O}$ correctly deciding $0^{n_1},\dots,0^{n_{i-1}}$, because the size-$2^{n_i}$ parity instance is chosen independently from the smaller instances, and because $M\left(0^{n_i}\right)$ can query the oracle on strings of length $n_{i+1}$ or greater for at most finitely many values of $i$.

-The proof of statement (b) is essentially the same as the proof of the analogous statement in \Cref{thm:bqp=pp_ph_infinite}: we use \Cref{lem:recursive_np_ac0} to argue that there exists an $\mathsf{AC^0}\left[2^{\poly(n_i)},O(1)\right]$ circuit that takes the truth table of a $\Forrelation$ instance as input and evaluates to $M^\mathcal{O}\left(0^{n_i}\right)$, and then we invoke \Cref{thm:raz-tal} and a hybrid argument to argue that this circuit cannot detect the changes to $B_m$ for $m > n_i$ when switching between $\mathcal{D}$ and $D_i$. \end{proof}